-The campground fronts onto the wide expanse of spectacular Long Beach.
+The campground fronts onto the wide expanse of spectacular Long Beach, and is close to many beautiful Tofino hikes.
 There’s nothing between you and Japan except for the wild pounding surf of the Pacific Ocean.
 Click here if you’re looking for more British Columbia camping tips.

 Camping tips for new campers

-For those new to camping and the camping experience, Parks Canada and Mountain Equipment Co-op have partnered to offer an exciting new service at Green Point at Long Beach Beach.
+If you’re new to camping and the camping experience, great news!
+Parks Canada and Mountain Equipment Co-op have partnered to offer an exciting new service at Green Point at Long Beach Beach.
 It’s called Equipped Camping.